Out-of-State Counselor Applicants Who Have Been Licensed in Another State for at least 5 years:

 • Complete BCI & FBI criminal records check

-• Complete the Laws & Rules Exam
+• Watch the board’s Laws & Rules Video

 Licensed Professional Clinical Counselor applicants